Home Improvement Ideas for Preppers

 Although you probably have already started stocking and storing water, that supply may not be a long-term solution.
 You may be able to Find Other Water Sources in an Emergency, but knowing you don’t have to source the water will drastically reduce your stress.

-Read More of My Articles How to Prepare for the Threat of Garbage
+Read More of My Articles How To Prepare Your House Against Looters

 A great solution is to use a cistern (an artificial reservoir) or another way of collecting rainwater.
 If you really want to be prepared with enough water, place multiple cisterns at various locations around your property.